prateekr9SF/Large-Scale-Topology-Optimization/README.md

-# CalTop: CalculiX-based topology optimization
+# CalTop: CalculiX-based Topology Optimization Framework

 CalTop is a density-based topology optimization framework built on CalculiX 2.15.
 It combines finite element analysis, density filtering, and adjoint sensitivities with gradient-based optimization.
 The CalFSI and CalADJ components extend the framework to coupled aeroelastic analysis and derivatives with SU2.